1510 Walker Ave., Room 403 and Room 411

 The Lab is the central location for conducting research projects, offering graduate-level courses, and having research team meetings.
-Each UNCG funded graduate student has a desk in the Lab and unfunded students can have desks when space is available.
-The Lab is also home for visiting scholars, most of whom come from foreign countries across the world: Brazil, China, Finland, France, Greece, Japan, Korea, Norway, etc. In this environment, graduate students may have unique opportunities to collaborate with international scholars around the world!
+Each graduate student has a desk in the Lab.
+The Lab is also home for visiting scholars, most of whom come from foreign countries across the world: Brazil, China, Finland, France, Greece, Japan, Korea, Norway, etc. In this environment, faculty members and graduate students all enjoy having this unique opportunities to collaborate with international scholars around the world!

 Lines of Research